The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Gulf County?

-Gulf County, Florida has 4 public high schools, along with 0 middle schools and 3 elementary schools.
+Gulf County, Florida has 4 public high schools, serving approximately 1,001 students.

 What is the largest school district in Gulf County?